WayneCrawford/bruit-fm/crawford_noise_reduction.md

 ![corrected stream's PSD](Images/XS.S11D_2048s_streamPSD.png)

-Comparison of
+Comparison of the best method, calculated two different ways:

+The best method is rotating the stream, then data correcting in the frequency domain.
+The two plots show"

-- correcting stream then calculating PSD, and
+1) First rotating, then correcting the stream, then calculating the SpectralDensity, and
-- calculating PSD on rotated stream with integrated correction
+2) First rotating the stream, then calculating the SpectralDensity integrated correction

 ![best corrected PSD, different methods](Images/XS.S11D_2048s_bestCompare.png)